jshin313/site/content/notes/Physics/physics2.md

 #### Conduction
 $$ \frac{dQ}{dt} = k \frac{A}{L} \Delta T$$
 * **Thermal Conductivity**: Represented by $k$
+* $L$ denotes the thickness of the slab in between the two hot and cold regions and $A$ is the cross-sectional area
+* Heat transferred through direct physical contact
+* Heat flows due to a difference in temperature
+* Conduction results do to the collision of particles at the interface between the two materials
+  * Molecules from hotter region collide and transfer energy to those in an adjacent cooler region
+* $k$ value is large for metals due to electrons

 #### Convection
 * Transfer of thermal energy by moving fluids